 Sow melon pear seeds from March to April at 18-21C (65-70F) on the surface of a good quality seed compost, and cover with a fine sprinkling of vermiculite.
 Keep the soil damp but not wet and do not exclude light as this helps germination.
 Place in a propagator or seal the seed tray inside a polythene bag until after germination, which usually takes 7-10 days.
 When seedlings are large enough to handle, transplant into pots of well drained compost and grow them on in cooler conditions in a frost free greenhouse or conservatory.
 Choose a position in full sun.

 Feed and water melon pears frequently.
 Solanum muricatum is self fertile and is pollinated by insects.
 Harvest melon pears just before they are fully ripened.
 They will store for several weeks at room temperature.
+Caution: Irritant to skin and eyes.
+Harmful if eaten.

 Seeds and garden supplies will normally be delivered within the time period stated against each product as detailed above.
 Plants, bulbs, corms, tubers, shrubs, trees, potatoes etc are delivered at the appropriate time for planting and will be stated on the product page or in your order acknowledgement page and email.